| Business License Process|

 The California Commission on Disability Access at www.ccda.ca.gov

 The process begins by the Community Development Department routing copies of the application to appropriate city departments and, sometimes, to other regulatory agencies.
-These include Fire, Building, Police and Yolo County Health Departments.
+These include Fire, Building, Code Enforcement, and Yolo County Health Departments.
 A desk review by these departments may indicate (1) that no further information is necessary at this time; (2) that a physical inspection of the business premises is required; or (3) that possibly an applicant must obtain other permits, licenses or additional regulatory certificates.

 Once the departments review and approve the application, the applicant will be issued a Business License.
 Any additional requirements or findings of violations will be communicated directly to the applicant by the department.